About the competition

 Children get seriously interested in ballet and are able to concentrate on the lessons around age 7; the opportunities for stage practice and competition are, however, sparse for this age group.
 In Lithuania, as well as other European countries, the competitions usually start at the age of 9 and older.

 Vilnius Youth Ballet Competition is dedicated to the ballet dancers age 6-13 who aspire to reach individual heights of the ballet theory and practice.
 This is an excellent opportunity for the students to start taking ballet classes seriously and head for the highest levels of achievement.

 About Egle Spokaite

 Egle Spokaite has been awarded many Lithuanian prizes and awards for her contributions to the Lithuanian culture: Lithuanian National Prize, Grand Duke Gediminas order (4th degree), National Prize for the Cultural Contributions, Ministry of Culture award “Cary the light and trust”, several “Golden Stage Cross”, “Stage Beacon” award, as well as the grant of The International Maya Plisetskaya and Rodion Shchedrin Foundation for creation of exceptional roles on stage.
-In 2009 along with the business partner Kristina Sliesoraitiene established the first private Ballet school in Lithuania, that today flourishes and counts hundreds of students.
+In 2009 along with the business partner Kristina Sliesoraitiene established the first private Ballet school in Lithuania, which today flourishes and counts hundreds of students.